rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 All settings are fully customizable and transferable between different mouse models (non MadCatz (Saitek) too - probably?).

-(I believe that the problem with 'setting up' pro-mouses (pro - I mean mouse with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T.s mouses) and this instruction could be be used with other mice makers/models/vendors.
+I believe that the problem with 'setting up' multi button mouses ( I mean mouses with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T.) and this instruction could be be used with other mice makers/models/vendors.

 ==============================================================